verbb/tablemaker/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.0.0 RC or later.

 ## Installation